Wizernary - Translating Geek to English

 Community Submission from Douglas Bodden:

-Hacking is the fine art of finding leverage where no one things a fulcrum can be placed.
+Hacking is the fine art of finding leverage where no one thinks a fulcrum can be placed.

 The physical elements of the computer, system, device, or blinky lights that you’ve purchased… Those things WITH form that occupy space, gathering dust bunnies, or cluttering up the cupboard.
 (Once they’ve been superseded (Betamax player anyone?))